tldr-pages/tldr/pages/linux/nmcli-radio.md

 `nmcli radio wifi`

-- Turn Wi-Fi on|off in NetworkManager:
+- Turn Wi-Fi on or off in NetworkManager:

 `nmcli radio wifi {{on|off}}`